abdulrasheedconfidence-dot/JRSHOPPING/README.md

 ## What's included

 - A product catalog with cart, quantity editing, and an order total.
+- A persistent, high-contrast checkout bar with a live total and large tap target, including on mobile screens.
 - Shipping details collected before payment.
 Shipping is free.
 - Flutterwave Standard checkout created server-side with the exact server-calculated USD total.
 - Supabase storage for orders and booking inquiries.
 Direct browser access is blocked by Row Level Security.